Dahlia 'Bishop of Llandaff'

 Garrya elliptica

 In the cold dark days of winter we often think we want flowers to brighten up the garden.
 But so few plants flower in a generous and exuberant way at this time of year, and green things seem better suited.
+The short stubby catkin-like flowers appear first in late summer, then lengthen slowly over the autumn and the grim days of winter, so that by late winter they're wonderfully fluid tassels, swaying in the slightest breeze.

 Photos of Garrya elliptica